2018 Hawaii false missile alert: The alert

 Officials said that upon hearing the supervisor's statement, the employee, who had "confused real-life events and drills" at least twice before believed there was an actual emergency, and he later attested to this in a written statement.
 In an interview with NBC News, the employee shared that he was "100 percent sure that it was the right decision and that it was real".
 The man went on to state that he is not to blame for the incident, that overall it was a system failure, and that he did exactly what he was trained to do.
 He clicked the button to send out an actual notification on Hawaii's emergency alert interface during what was intended to be a test of the state's ballistic missile preparations computer program and then clicked through a second screen, which had been intended as a safeguard, to confirm.

-An agency spokesman told The Washington Post that the employee was prompted to choose between the options "test missile alert" and "missile alert", had selected the latter, initiating the alert sent out across the state.
+An agency spokesman told The Washington Post that the employee was prompted to choose between the options "test missile alert" and "missile alert" and had selected the latter, initiating the alert sent out across the state.
 The employee later claimed to the Associated Press that he had not heard the "exercise" part of the phone call because a co-worker had placed it on speakerphone partway into the message, and as a result, he had been "100 percent sure" the attack was real.
 State officials said five other workers were present at the agency at the time and all of them recognized the phone call as an impromptu drill.
-Since this incident, the employee responsible has received numerous death threats and has expressed on multiple occasions his apologies.
+Since this incident, the employee responsible has received numerous death threats and has expressed his apologies on multiple occasions.